Dispensaries, Delivery Companies, and Other Ways to Get Weed in DC

 What’s the catch?

 Breaking any part of the law above can still get you arrested.
 But as long as you’re not possessing more than two ounces, selling to a friend, or taking a hit if you’re under 21, you should be in the clear.
-The law also states that you can’t use marijuana in public, so think twice before lighting up on the back of the Lincoln Memorial or eating an edible during your state-sanctioned walk.
+The law also states that you can’t use marijuana in public, so think twice before lighting up on the back of the Lincoln Memorial or eating an edible while enjoying the spring weather in your neighborhood.

 So if I can’t buy it, how can I get weed?

 You have a couple options.
-You could get a medical card and visit one of DC’s seven medical marijuana dispensaries like Metropolitan Wellness Center, Capital City Care, and the National Holistic Healing Center.
-The dispensaries are deemed essential services so they are still open even under the stay-at-home order, but they aren’t able to provide curbside pickup or offer delivery due to regulations.
+You could get a medical card and visit one of DC’s medical marijuana dispensaries like Metropolitan Wellness Center, Capital City Care, and the National Holistic Healing Center.

-If you don’t want to go the medical route and you don’t have a friend who can give you an ounce, you should probably get some better friends.
-But in the meantime, DC also has delivery services that provide marijuana as a gift with the purchase of something else.
+If you don’t want to go the medical route and you don’t have a friend who can give you an ounce, DC also has delivery services that provide marijuana as a gift with the purchase of something else.

 How does gifting from delivery services work?